 CNA pay varies by region.
 Urban areas such as Cleveland, Columbus, and Cincinnati typically offer higher wages due to cost of living and larger healthcare employers, while rural regions may fall slightly below the statewide median.
 Below is a breakdown of CNA salaries across Ohio.

 Compare CNA salaries across different metropolitan areas and regions in Ohio.
-Salary data includes both annual and hourly wages for nursing assistants.

 Frequently Asked Questions about CNA Classes in Ohio